 - Choose one or two adults to administer all medication and first aid.
-S/he should keep a log, noting times, symptoms, action taken and dosages.
+They should keep a log, noting times, symptoms, action taken and dosages.
 It is Camp's recommendation that this person is First Aid/CPR Certified by a nationally recognized organization. - Camp suggests packing a small first aid kit with band-aids and gloves for each chaperone or group to carry with them.
 Chaperones should all be trained ahead of time on emergency procedures and reporting requirements. - No medication may be kept in cabins with children.
 This includes adults as well as campers. - Collect all medication before your departure for camp.
 Medication includes prescriptions, over-the-counter medications, cough drops, aspirin, Tylenol, ibuprofen, cold medicine, medicated lotions, vitamins, etc. All medications must be stored in a lockable container. - Leaders should ask all parents ahead of time to find out if there is any necessary information that should be passed along to cabin chaperones. (i.e. Sleepwalking, bed wetting, etc.) - Many camp staff members are certified in CPR and Standard First Aid.
 They will assist in case of EMERGENCY only.
 Camp staff will not provide first aid or dispense medication.
-The trip leader will be responsible for arranging emergency medical transportation. - EMERGENCY CARE / TRANSPORTATION: Dial 9 to get a line out on all Welcome Center phones, 911 to reach central dispatch.
+The trip leader will be responsible for arranging emergency medical transportation. - EMERGENCY CARE / TRANSPORTATION: Simply dial to use Welcome Center phones, 911 to reach central dispatch.
 Response time is excellent, as long as a specific location at camp is given to dispatch.
 In an event where an ambulance is not needed, an approved vehicle needs to be designated at all times.
 This should serve as the primary vehicle in the event a participant from the group needs to go to the hospital. - Genesys Hospital is located just 5 minutes away, entrance off Baldwin Road. - A camp staff member will be on call beginning at 7:00pm each night.
 Program Instructors are available at all evening activities and during Snack.
 If there are any problems after evening activities, please call the director on call.
-Their phone number will be in the window of the Welcome Center.
+The Camp Copneconic on-call phone number is 810-730-0229.